 - Terrestrial Biomass: Trees and forests are particularly effective at sequestering carbon.
 Forests act as large-scale carbon sinks, absorbing significant amounts of CO2 from the atmosphere.

 - Agricultural Biomass: Agricultural practices can also contribute to carbon sequestration through the growth of crops and the incorporation of crop residues into the soil.
 Certain agricultural practices, such as agroforestry and cover cropping, can enhance carbon sequestration potential.

 - Soil Carbon: In addition to storing carbon in above-ground biomass, certain practices, such as no-till farming and afforestation, can enhance carbon storage in soils.
 Soil organic matter, derived from decomposed plant material, can hold significant amounts of carbon.

 - Sustainable Biomass Utilization: To maintain the carbon sequestration benefits of biomass, it’s essential to use biomass sustainably.
-If biomass is harvested for various purposes, such as bioenergy or bio-based products, it’s crucial to ensure that the rate of carbon sequestration in new biomass exceeds or compensates for the carbon released during biomass utilization.
+If biomass is harvested for various purposes, such as bioenergy or bio-based products, it’s crucial to ensure that the carbon sequestration rate in new biomass exceeds or compensates for the carbon released during biomass utilization.

 Bio-sequestration using biomass is considered a valuable nature-based solution to combat climate change.
 However, it is important to note that the effectiveness of carbon sequestration through biomass is subject to factors like land use, land management practices, and the types of vegetation used.
 Sustainable land management, afforestation, reforestation, and conservation of existing forests are some of the strategies employed to maximise the carbon sequestration potential of biomass and contribute to global efforts in mitigating climate change.